UTS-ISDM/Tut04-Group3/Report.md

 **What do they think and feel?**

 Pains
+* Annoyance of telemarketers calling them.
 * <p align="justify"> The people who are conversing with them are not trustworthy or are dangerous (scammers). </p>
 * <p align="justify"> That by purchasing for a package on their phone they have been phished and then scammed because of their lack of knowledge.	</p>

 Gains:
-* <p align="justify"> They will ultimately have a desire to go on holiday at some point and would benefit from being sold a holiday package. </p>
+* <p align="justify"> They might get surprised and be offered the holiday package of their dreams and become a happy customer of the CMC. </p>

 ### 1.3.4 Developers

 **Who are we empathizing with?**

 <p align="justify"> Developers are the people responsible for creating the new system for the travel company.
-They have been contracted by the company to improve the call management centre and play the crucial role of making the project successful. </p>
+They have been contracted by the company to improve the call management centre and play the crucial role in the success of the project. </p>

 **What do they need to do?**